 Legislation to close a costly public pension double-dipping loophole in Illinois cleared its final legislative hurdle Friday and will soon head to the Governor for his signature.
 House Bill 418 was guided through the General Assembly by Representative Grant Wehrli and Senator Michael Connelly.
 The measure will prevent retired law enforcement officers collecting a police pension, who accept a new active-duty position, from being eligible for a second police fund pension.

 The Illinois Senate this week passed Senate Bill 1451, which would create a streamlined process for telecommunication companies to deploy small wireless facilities across the state.
 Chief co-sponsor of the bill, State Senator Michael Connelly (R-Naperville), says this legislation paves the way and lays the groundwork for next generation (5G) wireless networks.

 State Senator Michael Connelly (R-Naperville) releases the following statement on the Senate Democrat package:

-A group of high school students from Benet Academy are getting the chance to learn more about state government through a youth program put on by State Senator Michael Connelly (R-Naperville).
-The program’s goal is to get young people engaged and involved in public service and the legislative process.
+A group of high school students from Benet Academy made the trip down to Springfield this week for the final part of State Senator Michael Connelly’s Student Advisory Council.
+The goal of the program is to get young people engaged and involved in public service and the legislative process.